Plain Text with eCl@ss

 eCl@ss has always been considered a transnational topic because its founding members operate worldwide.

-Thousands of Features for More Transparency
+Thousands of Properties for More Transparency

 The eCl@ss standard is based on what is currently the largest international standards-compliant repository of features: A total of 18,000 attributes are used to describe items in more than 40,000 product classes.
 These product classes are, in turn, assigned to 44 segments, from automotive technology to laboratory technology.
 Drawing on his experiences at Pepperl+Fuchs, Bondza explains how the system works in practice: "Typical features of the industrial sensors manufactured and sold by Pepperl+Fuchs are attributes such as voltage, switching distance, and temperature range.
 These and other properties are clearly defined in eCl@ss along with the corresponding physical unit.
 So an item can simply be described as the sum of its features."